-On Sunday, February 15, the Federal Aviation Administration and White House addressed the growing use of unmanned aircraft systems (UAS) by the private sector and government.
-The FAA issued a Notice of Proposed Rulemaking (NPRM) that would allow limited commercial use of UAS (also known as drones) that weigh less than 55 pounds.
+On Sunday, the Federal Aviation Administration and White House addressed the growing use of unmanned aircraft systems by the private sector and government.

+The FAA issued a notice of proposed rulemaking that would allow limited commercial use of UAS (also known as drones) that weigh less than 55 pounds.

 The White House released a memorandum that imposes privacy restrictions on government use of UAS, and directs the National Telecommunications and Information Administration to work with the private sector to develop voluntary best practices for the commercial use of UAS.
-This client alert provides an overview of key provisions of both the NPRM and the White House memorandum.